sytabaresa/kingly/README.md

 ```

 ### Implementation example
-We are going to show the definition for the following state machine :
+We are going to show the definition for the following hierrchical state machine :

 ![state machine under test](test/assets/history%20transitions,%20INIT%20event%20CASCADING%20transitions.png)